By Glen C. Strathy

 You can think of the omniscient narrator as the voice of the writer.
 It is a mask of impersonality and authority the writer assumes when telling a story.

 Most novels today are written in a narrative mode that is limited to one character's perspective.
 This point-of-view character is usually the one Dramatica calls the "main character," to distinguish it from the protagonist.
 The main character can be the protagonist, but it is also possible for the main character to be someone other than the protagonist.
 For instance, in The Great Gatsby, Gatsby is the protagonist (pursuing the goal of Daisy and all she represents) but the story is told from the point of view of Nick who is the main character.

 Several narrative modes fall under the category of limited:

 Third person, limited narration is similar to omniscient except that the narrative describes the story from the main character's point of view.
-The reader only knows what the main character knows or perceives, and is privy only to the main character's thoughts and feelings.
+The reader is only told what the main character knows or perceives, and is privy only to the main character's thoughts and feelings.
 Anything going on in the heads of other characters can only be inferred from what the main character perceives about them (their speech, actions, facial expressions, gestures, etc.).